Projects

 Melissa Perez, Stephanie Jones, JaCoya Thompson, and Marcelo Worsley.
 2019.
 Data in motion: Supporting youth interest in athletics through multimodal data analytics.
 XRDS 25, 4 (July 2019), 50-53.
 DOI: https://doi.org/10.1145/3331073

 A workshop held in collaboration with the MIT Media Lab.
-The aims of this workshop was to support Kenyan students and professionals in developing technologies within the context of agriculture, accessibility, and design for manufacturing.
+The aims of this workshop were to support Kenyan students and professionals in developing technologies within the context of agriculture, accessibility, and design for manufacturing.
 We partnered with three local Kenyan companies in order to allow the participants to design for real applications.
-As a facilitator for this experience I designed a curriculum for using the ESP8266 IoT boards in Agriculture contexts and gave a presentation on AI and its applications.
+As a facilitator for this experience, Dr. Jones designed curriculum for using the ESP8266 IoT boards in Agriculture contexts and gave a presentation on AI and its applications.